Intellectual Architecture

 Law guards freedom.

-This is the natural order.
+This is the architecture of civilization.

 Leave a Reply